Robo3D/User-Manuals/docs/source/operation/index.rst

 Unloading Filament
    - From the home screen select 'Utilities'
    - Next, select 'Wizards'
-   - Select 'Filament Unloading Wizard'
+   - Select 'Filament Change Wizard'
    - After you printer heats up, the feeder gear will start to retract the filament from the nozzle
    - Once you see filament coming out of the top of the extuder, select 'Next' and 'Finished'